dalesgit/wiki-vim/pages/Church  Sarah reading 02-02-25.md

 Isaiah Berlin was one of the leading thinkers of our time and one of its finest writers.
 The Proper Study of Mankind brings together his most celebrated writing: here the reader will find Berlin's famous essay on Tolstoy, "The Hedgehog and the Fox"; his penetrating portraits of contemporaries from Pasternak and Akhmatova to Churchill and Roosevelt; his essays on liberty and his exposition of pluralism; his defense of philosophy and history against assimilation to scientific method; and his brilliant studies of such intellectual originals as Machiavelli, Vico, and Herder.

 > **DH**: Another classic author.
 This is an anthology.
 I'm sure this would be interesting reading.
-Would it contain what you're looking for right now.
+Would it contain what you're looking for right now?
+I'm not sure.

 ## _History of Knowledge_ **Van Doren**: 1992.